joshbegley/nyt-latest/previous.md

 `Sue Mi Terry, a North Korea expert with the Council on Foreign Relations, was charged with acting as an agent for Seoul after leaving the intelligence agency.`\
 https://nytimes.com/2024/07/16/nyregion/sue-mi-terry-cia-south-korea.html

-**Air-Conditioning Is a Perk Many New York Homeless Shelters Don’t Allow**\
+**Families Say Shelters Without Air-Conditioning Are Like ‘Living in Hell’**\
-`Families living in city homeless shelters need a doctor’s note to install air-conditioning units.
+`Families in many city homeless shelters need a doctor’s note to have air-conditioners.
 But some residents say shelters still make it difficult to get them.`\
 https://nytimes.com/2024/07/16/nyregion/air-conditioning-homeless-shelters.html

 **Wednesday Briefing: A Turbulent Moment in U.S. Politics**\